chorasimilarity/BEN/README.md

 BEN
 ===

-work on the symplectic Brezis-Ekeland-Nayroles principle
+This is the repository for the work on the symplectic Brezis-Ekeland-Nayroles principle.